Discover why we decided to move to Lisbon after three years of digital nomad life.

 This type of travel makes you a target for theft.
 In fact, all of our camera gear was robbed in Cape Town and Daryl’s smartphone was pickpocketed on an Athens metro.
 When you’re in non-stop travel mode, important needs like health and security become secondary considerations to just getting from here to there.

-The nomadic lifestyle can be challenging for those in their 20’s.
+The digital nomad lifestyle can be challenging for those in their 20’s.
 It’s even more so for Gen-Xers like us.

 Once travel started to lose its charm, we began resenting trips to amazing destinations.
 While we never lost our wanderlust, the constant work of travel caused our sense of wonderment for new cultures and experiences to dim slightly.